macontrerascordoba/Guess-The-Number/README.md

 ### Description

-This program pick a number between 1 and the number user enters and let the user try to guess it.
+This program pick a number, between 1 and the number the user enters, and let the user try to guess it.

 ### Usage